 Amazon adds monitoring, scaling features to EC2

-Amazon.com launched a public beta of new services on Monday
+Amazon.com launched a public beta of new services on Monday that makes it easier to monitor and scale its popular Elastic Compute Cloud (EC2).

 Amazon's CloudWatch service monitors Amazon Web Services' (AWS) assets, the company said.
 It gives customers that use the company's on-demand infrastructure a clear visibility into how their resources are being used, their operational performance and demand patterns.